Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Stone Cursed (MPMM).md

 "languages": "the languages it knew in life"
 "cr": "1"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The stone cursed has advantage on the attack rolls of opportunity attack||opportunity\
+- "desc": "The stone cursed has advantage on the attack rolls of opportunity attacks."
-    \ attacks."
   "name": "Cunning Opportunist"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the stone cursed is motionless at the start of combat, it has advantage\
+- "desc": "If the stone cursed is motionless at the start of combat, it has advantage\
     \ on its initiative roll.
 Moreover, if a creature hasn't observed the stone cursed\
-    \ move or act, that creature must succeed on a DC 18 Intelligence ([[5.
-Mechanics/Rules/Skills.md#Investigation|Investigation]])\
+    \ move or act, that creature must succeed on a DC 18 Intelligence ([[\5.
+Mechanics\Rules\Skills.md#Investigation|Investigation]])\
     \ check to discern that the stone cursed isn't a statue."
   "name": "False Appearance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The stone cursed doesn't require air, food, drink, or sleep."
+- "desc": "The stone cursed doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d8 + 3|avg (2d8 + 3) slashing damage.
-If the target is a creature,\
+    \ Hit: 12 (dice: 2d8 + 3|avg (2d8 + 3)) slashing damage.
+If the target is\
-    \ it must succeed on a DC 12 Constitution saving throw, or it begins to turn to\
+    \ a creature, it must succeed on a DC 12 Constitution saving throw, or it begins\
-    \ stone and is [[5.
-Mechanics/Rules/Conditions.md#restrained|restrained]] until the\
+    \ to turn to stone and is [[\5.
+Mechanics\Rules\Conditions.md#restrained|restrained]]\
-    \ end of its next turn, when it must repeat the saving throw.
-The effect ends\
+    \ until the end of its next turn, when it must repeat the saving throw.
+The effect\
-    \ if the second save is successful; otherwise the target is [[5.
-Mechanics/Rules/Conditions.md#petrified|petrified]]\
+    \ ends if the second save is successful; otherwise the target is [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]]\
     \ for 24 hours."
   "name": "Petrifying Claws"
 "source":
 - "MPMM"
 - "MTF"
-"image": "5.
-Mechanics/Bestiary/Construct/token/stone-cursed.png"
+"image": "compendium/bestiary/construct/token/stone-cursed.png"
 ```
 ^statblock